MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 An index locating the element at the position from which the copy of the string is made, with a default value of 0.

 *`count`*\
-The number of characters that are to be copied if they are present.
+The number of characters that are to be copied if they're present.

 ### Return Value